muratk5n/thirdwave/en/README.md

 ---

 @mourner is V. Agafonkin, creator of the excellent Leaflet mapping software.
-The dynamics maps I share on conflicts, equakes etc were possible thanks to him.
+The dynamic maps I share on conflicts, equakes etc were possible thanks to him.
 LL is open-source, of course.

 ---